 Brin discussed the significant advances in robotics and expressed regret over selling some of Google's robotics companies too early.
 Although they are not yet at the desired level of accuracy, he is optimistic about achieving this within the next five years.
 Accuracy is currently around 90%.
 The remaining 10% is expensive and hard to achieve but getting there “will be wonderful.”

 He believes that large language models (LLMs) will converge into a unified infrastructure, providing real value to humanity.
-Brin highlighted the competitive race with products from other AI companies such as Chat GTP and reiterated Google's commitment to putting their technology out into the real world now, rather than waiting for it to be perfect, because the benefit to the world is too great to wait.
+Brin highlighted the competitive race with products from other AI companies such as Chat GPT and reiterated Google's commitment to putting their technology out into the real world now, rather than waiting for it to be perfect, because the benefit to the world is too great to wait.

 Tekedra Mawakana, Co-CEO of Waymo